Skip to main content

 Best car hire insurance USA and Canada

 Do you need to buy extra insurance when renting a car in North America?
 Not always.
-But if you do, who has the best cover?
+But if you do, these three companies offer the best cover

-Yet at the same time, you often won’t need to buy any additional insurance at all – particularly if you’ve booked via a car hire provider’s UK website.
+However, you often won’t need to buy any additional insurance – particularly if you’ve booked via a car hire provider’s UK website.

-We’ve untangled when you do need insurance in the USA and Canada, and the kind of insurance you need.
+To help you navigate the confusion, we’ve broken down exactly when you need additional cover in the USA and Canada, and the kind of policy you need.

 We’ve also analysed the USA/Canada policies of the major specialist insurance providers to tell you which car hire insurance policy is best.